dundd2/LibraManage/readme.md

 # LibraManage

 ## Overview
 This repository contains a comprehensive Library Management System developed using Python and Tkinter.
-The project was undertaken as a personal endeavor to enhance my programming skills and to create a functional application that can be used to manage library operations efficiently.
+I undertook the project as a personal endeavor to enhance my programming skills and create a functional application that can be used to manage library operations efficiently.
 The system includes features for user authentication, book management, member management, and transaction handling.

 ## Features
 - **User Authentication**: Secure login system with password hashing.
 - **Book Management**: Add, update, delete, and search for books.
 - **Member Management**: Add, update, delete, and search for library members.
-- **Transaction Handling**: Issue and return books, track loan history.
+- **Transaction Handling**: Issue and return books, and track loan history.
 - **User Interface**: Intuitive and user-friendly interface using Tkinter.
 - **Data Persistence**: SQLite database for storing all data.
 - **Logging**: Comprehensive logging for monitoring and debugging.